IHE/RAD.IRA/input/pagecontent/rad-x6.md

 The `event.context` shall conform to [DiagnosticReport select Event](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-4-diagnosticreport-select.html).

-The `event`.`context.versionId` shall be the newest version ID of the report context known to the Sender.

 The Sender shall include all selected resources in the event, including resources that were selected previously which should remain selected.

 > Note: This is necessary because there is an implicit unselect of any previously selected resources for each new `DiagnosticReport-select` event received.
 See [DiagnosticReport select Event Workflow](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-4-diagnosticreport-select.html#workflow) for details.